ioagentsmith/KalahaGame/README.md

-This game of Kalaha runs using Spring Boot.
+This game of Kalaha runs using Spring Boot 1.5.8.